drkarl/install-scripts/README.md

 - Optionally there are some installation scripts for some other applications which will be added over time.

+**Remember** that ufw will be installed blocking everything except ssh by default, so if you install anything which listens for connections remember to allow that port on ufw

 ## What does it contain?

 ## **root** scripts